jesford/cluster-lensing/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-clusterlensing
+cluster-lensing
 ===========================
-Welcome to the **clusterlensing** documentation!
+Welcome to the **cluster-lensing** documentation!
 Here you will find the tools to calculate galaxy cluster halo properties and weak lensing shear and magnification profiles.
 The model can easily include the effects of possible cluster miscentering offsets, which would